Albert Anastasia: Boss

 In 1951, the U.S. Senate summoned Anastasia to answer questions about organized crime at the Kefauver Hearings.
 Anastasia refused to answer any questions.

 Despite being a mob power in his own right, Anastasia was nominally the underboss of the Mangano crime family, under boss Vincent Mangano.
 During his 20-year rule, Mangano had resented Anastasia's close ties to Luciano and Costello, particularly the fact that they had obtained Anastasia's services without first seeking Mangano's permission.
 This and other business disputes led to heated, almost physical fights between the two mobsters.
 On April 19, 1951, Mangano went missing and his body was never found.
-The same day, the body of Vincent's brother Philip was discovered in Jamaica Bay.
+The same day, the body of Mangano's brother Philip was discovered in Jamaica Bay.
 No one was ever arrested in the Mangano murders, but it was widely assumed that Anastasia had them killed.

-After the deaths of the Manganos, Anastasia, who had been serving as acting boss of their family, met with the Commission, claiming that the brothers wanted to kill him, yet did not admit to killing them.
+After the deaths of the Manganos, Anastasia, who had been serving as acting boss of their family, met with the Commission, claiming that the brothers wanted to kill him, but did not admit to killing them.
 With Costello's prodding, the Commission confirmed Anastasia's ascension as boss of the renamed Anastasia family; Costello wanted Anastasia as an ally against the ambitious and resentful Genovese.
-Anastasia was also supported by Joseph Bonanno, who simply wanted to avoid a gang war.
+Anastasia also was supported by Joseph Bonanno, who simply wanted to avoid a gang war.

 In March 1952, Anastasia allegedly ordered the murder of Arnold Schuster, a New York man who successfully identified fugitive bank robber Willie Sutton, resulting in Sutton's arrest.
 When Anastasia saw Schuster being interviewed on television, he allegedly said: "I can't stand squealers!
 Hit that guy!"
 On March 8, 1952, a gunman shot Schuster to death on a street in Borough Park, Brooklyn.
-In 1963, government witness Joseph Valachi accused Anastasia of ordering the murder, but many people in law enforcement were skeptical of it.
+In 1963, government witness Joseph Valachi accused Anastasia of ordering the murder, but many people in law enforcement were skeptical.
 No one was ever arrested in the Schuster murder.

 On December 9, 1952, the federal government filed suit to denaturalize Anastasia and deport him because he lied on his citizenship application.